Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 Which of your selling points really REV by being Relevant, Exceptional and Verifiable?
 Those are the ones to emphasize.

 A job seeker’s unique selling proposition is the starting point for success.
 For step-by-step help figuring out yours, read chapter one of my book, Get That Job!
-The Quick and Complete Guide to a Winning Interview.
+The Quick and Complete Guide to a Winning Interview, 2nd Edition.
 Get that chapter free by subscribing to this blog and downloading the report, How to Stand Out in Your Interviews (Chapter 1 of Get That Job).
-It’s a free tool to help you get a great job sooner.
+This free tool can help you get a great job sooner.
 (This post was originally published in 2018 and has been updated for the 2020s.)

 RELATED POSTS